R U H Bath, return to home page

 Clinical Application

-Where all other clinical and laboratory findings point to MGUS, patients with K:L ratio falling within the extended range of 0.1 – 7.0 may be monitored in the community, initially 6 months after diagnosis of MGUS, then annually if all clinical and laboratory findings remain stable.
+When all other clinical and laboratory findings point to MGUS, patients with K:L ratio falling within the extended range of 0.1 – 7.0 may be monitored in the community, initially 6 months after diagnosis, then annually if all clinical and laboratory findings remain stable.
 Otherwise obtain a Haematology opinion.

 Use of the K/L ratio increases the sensitivity of detecting monoclonal sFLC.
-Raised sFLC with normal K/L suggests a polyclonal increase, rather than monoclonal gammopathy.
-This is a non-specific finding, sFLC are not typically monitored in this case
+Raised individual sFLC with normal K/L ratio suggests a polyclonal increase, rather than monoclonal gammopathy; this is a non-specific finding, where sFLC does not require monitoring.

 back to top